ksduster/WindowsGSM.TheIsleEvrima-Updated/README.md

   3. Click [RELOAD PLUGINS] button or restart WindowsGSM

 # Map Selection (Legacy has multiple maps you can select)
-Since Legacy has multiple maps you can select between, you can select by using any of the following:
+Since Legacy has multiple maps you can select between, you can select by using any of the following as the specific Servers Map Parameter:

 **Isle V3**: Isle V3, isle v3, v3, islev3

-**Thenyaw**: Thenyaw, thenyaw, ThenyawIsland, Thenyaw Island **DV_TestLevel**: testlevel, DV_TestLevel, dm, Test Level, Dev Map, Dev level
+**Thenyaw**: Thenyaw, thenyaw, ThenyawIsland, Thenyaw Island

+**DV_TestLevel**: testlevel, DV_TestLevel, dm, Test Level, Dev Map, Dev level

 # Game Mode Selection